 - Setting a recurring weekly battery check to track how fast storage fills and empties.

-- Checking inverter logs to see if usage patterns match what you expected.
+- Checking inverter logs to see if usage patterns match what you expect.

-- Physically inspecting housing units and cabling to catch heat damage, loose wiring, or dust build-up which can lead to efficiency drifts.
+- Inspecting housing units and cabling to catch heat damage, loose wiring, or dust build-up, which can lead to efficiency drops.

 If your inverter is distributing energy poorly, that can lead to unnecessary drawdowns from reserve storage when it could have balanced loads differently.
-Fine-tuning now can avoid blown fuses and brownouts when your daily load is at its peak.
+Proactively fine-tuning can avoid blown fuses and brownouts when your daily load is at its peak.
 You might also consider professional solar maintenance and servicing to make sure everything is running as it should.

 Even well-designed systems lag behind if your usage has changed.
 Farms evolve.
 You add a second cool room.
 The new mower charges in the shed.
 The kids’ study now runs an air conditioner full-time during holidays.
-These little shifts add up and may not show faults, just strain.
+These little shifts add strain but might not show faults.

 Look at your property like an energy map.
 Where is demand peaking?
 Have you shut off power to spaces that don’t actually need it operating 24/7?